ShababAhmedd/Exploring-Stuffs/C++/README.md

   return 0;
 }
 ```
-using getline() function if there are spaces in the string.
+getline() function if there are spaces in the string.
 ```C++
 #include<bits/stdc++.h>
 using namespace std;